What is a Facelift?

 A facelift erases the most visible signs of aging on the lower two-thirds of your face.
 It removes loose and sagging skin from the area, tightening the underlying muscles and support structures to provide a more youthful and rejuvenated appearance; it may improve your self-image as well.
-Dr. Paul G. Ruff IV perform facelift surgery in Washington, D.C. to give women and men a naturally attractive appearance, without the "pulled look" and abnormal hairline or sideburns that some people develop after surgery.
+Dr. Ruff and Dr. Ramineni perform facelift surgery in Washington, D.C. to give women and men a naturally attractive appearance, without the “pulled look” and abnormal hairline or sideburns that some people develop after surgery.
 They also use specialized techniques and perioperative care to minimize any downtime.